SwiftDocOrg/swift-doc/README.md

 > **Note**:
 > Output is currently limited to CommonMark,
-> but the plan is to support HTML and other formats as well, eventually.
+> but the plan is to support HTML and other formats as well.

 ## Usage